PREPARING AND COATING YOUR FLOOR WITH AN EPOXY FLOOR COATING THE RIGHT WAY

 WATCH THE ARMOR CHIP GARAGE EPOXY INSTALLATION VIDEO BY DIY DAN

-The video below plus our detailed instructions and the information you read here will be more than enough for you to coat your floor like a professional.
+The video above plus our detailed instructions and the information you read here will be more than enough for you to coat your floor like a professional.

 Towards the bottom of the page is a terrific series of images showing how to apply color chips evenly when using the Armor Chip or Armor Granite kits.
 For more detailed instructions see the APPLICATION INSTRUCTIONS tab on each product page.
 The Blue Links below will take you directly to each product page.
 We suggest you read this page first and then go to a product page for additional information on the type of epoxy coating you need or want.
 If you're unsure of anything please feel free to call or email us and we'll be happy to clear up any questions or concerns you might have.